GGabi/wedlock/README.md

 ### Can I Have Them ALL?

-Ofc mix and match variations as you please.
+Ofc, mix and match variations as you please.
 Why are you asking for permission?

-Wedlogk Q:
+#### Wedlogk Q

 ```
 w g d l k  j f o u q